OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Fix**: Remove the encoding of the input parameter value before sending it to the Title of the Popup.

 **Workaround**: In Service Center, set the site property 'PopupTitle_ForceHTMLEncode' to False in the site properties of the RichWidgets module.
-This is not recommended and it will leave the popup vulnerable to a XSS attack.
+This isn't recommended, as it leaves the popup vulnerable to XSS attacks.

+### Introduced in Platform Server 11.17.0

+**Issue**: The HTML code in the `MessageText` parameter of the Feedback_Message Server Action displays as plain text in the Feedback_Message widget of RichWidgets, instead of rendered HTML.

+**Runtime**: Traditional web

+**Rationale**: The Feedback_Message widget now encodes the message by default to prevent cross site scripting (XSS) attacks.

+**Fix**: Don't add HTML code to the Feedback_Message's text.

+**Workaround**: In Service Center, set the site property `FeedBackMessage_ForceHTMLEncode` to False in the site properties of the RichWidgets module.
+This isn't recommended, as it leaves the Feedback_Message widget vulnerable to XSS attacks.

 ## Side Effects